 This site is set up so that other growers/producers can list their inventory as well.
-As we build this marketplace you might begin to see other producers listed, and products made with locally grown foods, such as jams, breads, butter, yogurt, cheeses.
-Your purchasing power will help us grow and provide an abundant source of food and plants for you.
+As we are able to manage it, we will build this marketplace with other producers’ foods, such as jams, breads, butter, yogurt, cheeses, breads and locally roasted coffee.

 Janice (240) 626 5209 and Mary (315) 727 9405

-Doce Lume Farm (DLF) grows organic vegetables and herbs in Skaneateles NY.
-We farm with minimum soil disturbance (no till, permanent beds) to give the micro and macro organisms in the soil our best hope of making minerals available to the plants that will produce food for you!
-Minimum soil disturbance also supports soil holding water and keeping it in place - part of our work to keep Skaneateles Lake clean!
+To grow nutrient packed food we are building our soil for healthy plants using regenerative agricultural principles and with guidance from the Bionutrient Food Association and the Dr. Ingham’s Soil Food Web.
+This means minimum soil disturbance (no till, permanent beds) to give the micro and macro organisms in the soil their best hope of making minerals available to the plants that will produce food for you!
+Minimum soil disturbance also supports soil holding water and keeping soil in place - part of our work to keep Skaneateles Lake clean!

 Photos by J. Allen, Habitat Gardening in Central New York